conda/pycosat/README.rst

 The ``pycosat`` module has two functions ``solve`` and ``itersolve``, with both take a list of clauses as an argument.
-Each clause is itself is represented as a list of (non-zero) integers.
+Each clause is itself represented as a list of (non-zero) integers.

 The function ``solve`` returns one of the following:
   * one solution (a list of integers)